No products in the cart.

 - Proof the yeast

-Proof the yeast in a small bowl by adding the yeast, 1 1/2 cups water and brown sugar together.
-Cover with a towel and let stand for 5-10 minutes until bubbles or a foam form.
+Proof the yeast in a small bowl by adding the yeast, 1 1/2 cups water, and brown sugar together.
+Cover with a towel and let stand for 5-10 minutes until bubbles or foam form.

-Add 3 tablespoons of the oil and the 2 teaspoons of salt.
-Begin adding in the flour a cup at a time while mixing, and continue until its all been combined.
+Add 3 tablespoons of the oil and 2 teaspoons of salt.
+Begin adding in the flour a cup at a time while mixing, and continue until it’s all been combined.

 - Knead the dough

-Knead the dough until the dough its smooth and pulls away from the sides.
+Knead the dough until the dough is smooth and pulls away from the sides.

-- Coat dough with oil and let rise
+- Coat the dough with oil and let rise

 Remove the dough from the bowl and pour the remaining 1 tablespoon of oil in.
 Form the dough into a ball and place it back into the bowl, turning it to give it a nice thin coating of oil (this will prevent it from sticking to anything).
 Cover with a towel and place in a warm place until it has doubled in size (about an hour).